dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/switch-based.rst

 * Switch port range where all BMC NICs are connected should be provided.

-* SNMP v3 should be enabled on the switch.
+* SNMP v3 should be enabled on the switch and the credentials should be provided in ``input/provision_config_credentials.yml``.

 * Non-admin user credentials for the switch need to be provided.